 General Terms and Conditions AgoraNatura

-The operator of the AgoraNatura online marketplace, hereinafter “AgoraNatura”, is Leibniz Centre for Agricultural Landscape Research (ZALF), represented by its scientific director Prof. Dr. Frank Ewert and the administrative director Martin Jank, Eberswalder Str.
-84, 15374 Müncheberg, hereinafter “the operator”.
+The operator of the online marketplace AgoraNatura, hereinafter "AgoraNatura", is the Leibniz-Centre for Agricultural Landscape Research (ZALF) e.V.
+Müncheberg, represented by the Scientific Director Prof. Dr. Frank Ewert and the Administrative Director Martin Jank, Eberswalder Straße 84, 15374 Müncheberg, hereinafter "Operator".

-Furthermore, it is pointed out that the operator does not become a contracting party to the contracts concluded between users on AgoraNatura, but by making AgoraNatura available only enables the non-binding viewing of offers and conclusion of contracts between offerors and investors as users.
-Each offeror is responsible for his offer, the description of which forms the basis of the respective legal transaction concluded on AgoraNatura.
+Furthermore, it is pointed out that the operator does not become a contractual partner of the contracts concluded between users on AgoraNatura, but that the provision of AgoraNatura exclusively facilitates the non-binding viewing of offers and the conclusion of contracts between offerers and investors. enables.
+Each offeror is responsible for its own offer, the description of which forms the basis of the legal transaction concluded on AgoraNatura.

 1.2 Description of AgoraNatura